neo4j-examples/neo4j-movies-template/README.md

 ## Getting Started

-If you haven’t done so already, download this repository and navigate to it using your Terminal (if on a Mac) or command line.
+If you haven’t done so already, download or clone this repository and navigate to it using your Terminal (if on a Mac) or command line.

-Setting up Node.js
+## Setting up Node.js

 If you’ve never used node, this is a good first step as it verifies you have the correct libraries for running the web application.

 * Install Node.js either via homebrew using `brew install node` or directly from [http://nodejs.org/](http://nodejs.org/)
-* Navigate to the `api` folder and install dependencies running  `npm install`.
+* Navigate to the `api` and `web` folders and install dependencies running  `npm install` in each.
 * Navigate to the `web` folder and run `node app.js`
 * Take a look at `http://localhost:5000/`
 * If you see some awesome movies there, success! :D